LogoAMRGearbox

 S2/S3 evidence boundary: worm-stage efficiency is ratio/speed/temperature sensitive and can be materially lower during run-in.

 Boundary notice: this quick checker is for early engineering screening only.
 Grade gates (<8:1 or >80:1 ratio />0.25 kW thermal warning) are heuristic, not ISO/AGMA acceptance criteria.
-This page also enforces a 0.5 hp scope marker at 0.373 kW (NIST conversion) with a small tolerance of 0.02 kW.
+This page also enforces the selected 0.5 hp scope marker at 0.373 kW (NIST conversion) with a tolerance of 0.02 kW.
 Final acceptance still needs supplier curves, thermal limits, backlash class, and validation tests.

 Result Panel